parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_3.md

 ---

 # Chapter 3
-We have introduced macros including `contract`, `contract methods`, and `call` in Chapter 1 and accessing values of fields from storage in Chapter 2.
+We have introduced macros including `contract`, `contract methods`, and `call` in [Chapter 1](/smart_contract_sdk/tutorial/chapter_1/) and accessing values of fields from storage in [Chapter 2](/smart_contract_sdk/tutorial/chapter_2/).
 In this chapter, we will put together all the knowledge and implement the bank smart contract that simulates banking operations with data stored in ParallelChain Mainnet.

-Before diving into the writing of a smart contract, let's build the data struct `BankAccount` using the `sdk_method_bindgen` macro provided by Parallelchain Mainnet Smart Contract SDK.
+Before diving into the writing of a smart contract, let's define the data struct `BankAccount` which will be stored into the storage.

-`bank_account.rs` defined the `BankAccount` data struct which consists of four fields, `first_name`, `last_name`, `account_id`, and `amount`.
-All these fields will be initialized to 0 or empty upon deployment.
+`bank_account.rs` defined the struct `BankAccount` which consists of four fields, `first_name`, `last_name`, `account_id`, and `amount`.

 ### bank_account.rs: define data struct